 Who can get a buy-to-let mortgage?

-Lenders will have their own upper age limits - typically between 70 or 75.
+- You’re under a certain age.
+Lenders have upper age limits, typically between 70 or 75.
 This is the oldest you can be when the mortgage ends not when it starts.
-For example, if you are 45 when you take out a 25-year mortgage it will finish when you’re 70.
+For example, if you’re 45 when you take out a 25-year mortgage it will finish when you’re 70.

 How do buy-to-let mortgages work?

-Buy-to-let mortgages are in many ways just like ordinary mortgages, but with some key differences:
+Buy-to-let mortgages are a lot like ordinary mortgages, but with some key differences:

-- Interest rates on buy-to-let mortgages tend to be higher
+- Interest rates on buy-to-let mortgages are usually higher.

-- The minimum deposit for a buy-to-let mortgage is usually a quarter (25%) of the property’s value (some lenders offer deals with a 20% deposit, others want a 40% deposit)
+- The minimum deposit for a buy-to-let mortgage is usually 25% of the property’s value (although it can vary between 20-40%).

-Most BTL mortgages are interest-only, which means you don’t pay anything off the lump sum borrowed each month but, of course, at the end of the mortgage term you repay the capital in full.
+- Most BTL mortgages are interest-only.
+This means you pay the interest each month, but not the capital amount.
+At the end of the mortgage term, you repay the original loan in full.
+BTL mortgages are also available on a repayment basis.

-Unlike obtaining a mortgage on a property you wish to live in, BTL mortgage lending is not regulated by the Financial Conduct Authority (FCA).
+- Most BTL mortgage lending is not regulated by the Financial Conduct Authority (FCA).
 There are exceptions, for example, if you wish to let the property to a close family member (e.g. spouse, civil partner, child, grandparent, parent or sibling).
 These are often referred to as a consumer buy to let mortgages and are assessed according to the same strict affordability rules as a residential mortgage.

 How much you can you borrow for buy-to-let mortgages

-To find out what your estimated rent might be, talk to local letting agents or check the local press to find out rent charged for similar properties.
-You can:
+To find out what your rent might be, talk to local letting agents, or check the local press and online to find out how much similar properties are rented for.

 Most of the big banks and some specialist lenders offer BTL mortgages.